kitten guide

 • Price: ~$2.50–3.50/day

-• Best for: Most kittens, especially first-time cat owners who want a reliable default
+• Best for: Most kittens, especially if you’re a first-time cat owner who just wants a reliable default

-Royal Canin Kitten is the most widely recommended kitten food by NZ vets.
-The kibble is specifically shaped and sized for kitten mouths, it includes DHA for brain development, and the nutrient profile is precisely balanced for growth.
+Royal Canin Kitten earns its shelf space in every NZ vet clinic.
+The kibble is shaped for small kitten mouths, DHA is included for brain development, and the nutrient balance is properly calculated for growth — not approximated.

 🥈 Best premium NZ-made: Feline Natural Chicken & Venison